 In September 1868, Augustus Kountze leased a large chunk of his land to the US Army.
-The Omaha Barracks were originally established three years earlier in Omaha City, but were obsolete soon after because there wasn’t room for drills or expansion.
-Named the Sherman Barracks after Lieutenant General William Sherman, they were soon renamed when he protested and they were called the Omaha Barracks.
+The Omaha Barracks were originally established three years earlier as the Augur Barracks in Omaha City, but they were obsolete soon after because there wasn’t room for drills or expansion.
+Renamed the Sherman Barracks after Lieutenant General William Sherman, they were soon renamed again when he protested.
+They were called the Omaha Barracks.

 According to the National Archives, it became main destination for all troops and stores for the western side of the Missouri River.
 A decade after it was established, the Department of the Platte headquarters moved from Omaha City, and in December 1878, the place was renamed Fort Omaha.

 Cruising through Fort Omaha today, its fun to soak up the regal looking red brick buildings and tall, stately trees that make the campus so beautiful.
 However, it wasn’t always that way.
 The original 1868 buildings were all made of wood, and they were laid out on a barren prairie.